hannutt/FlaskApi/README.md

 ACCESS TO DATABASE IN MONGODB CLOUD ATLAS

-This feature is still under construction and for now it works as described below:

 On the home page, select the checkbox called Access to the Atlas database.
 After clicking, the program executes a javascript function that dynamically creates fields for username, password.
-Available databases and collections are automatically retrieved using the list_database_names method and placed in the drop-down menu.
+Available databases and collections are automatically retrieved using the list_database_names and list_collection_names methods and placed in the drop-down menu.

 The values ​​of the input fields are obtained by the request.form.get method and stored in variables that are passed to the Python function that communicates with MongoDB Cloud Atlas.